 The Tesla Energy Plan has been designed to provide savings and is specifically tailored for you.
-Optimising your solar and Powerwall system, we will export any excess solar not needed to power your home or to charge your battery.
-During times of grid events, your battery may also be used to export energy to the grid, as to maximise the value delivered by your system and provide benefits to the community.
+On a typical day, your solar and battery will be used to power your home, with any excess energy exported to the.
+During times of grid events, your solar and battery may be used to export energy straight to the grid, as to maximise the value delivered by your system and provide benefits to the community.

 How will Tesla manage grid imports?

 As with grid exports, grid importing under the VPP has been designed to maximise value delivered by your system.
-During times of grid events, your battery may require additional energy from the grid.
+During times of grid events, your battery may import energy from the grid to charge your battery.
 As this will be over and above the requirements needed to cover your ordinary household consumption, Tesla will ensure this is not included in your bill charges (and will provide a transparent indication of what has been credited back to you as part of your bill).
 Our objective is to pay you back for any grid imports we’ve used to charge the battery so you’re no worse off.
 We make sure the calculation is always in your favour.

 This benefit is split across two items in the bill:

-- Firstly, you receive 10c/kWh as part of your solar feed-in tariff when we sell the “grid charging” energy back to the grid in times of peak demand.
+- You also receive 10c/kWh (11.1c/kWh incl.
+GST) as part of your solar feed-in tariff when we sell the “grid charging” energy back to the grid.

-- This adds to 29.8c/kWh total, slightly more than your “Anytime peak” rate for grid imports to account for battery efficiency during charging and discharging.
+- Together, these add to 33.1c/kWh (incl.
+GST) total, slightly more than your “Anytime Peak” rate for grid imports of 31.4c/kWh (incl.
+GST).
+The extra 1.7c/kWh accounts for battery efficiency during charging and discharging.

 Note: This assumes all grid charging is then exported back to the grid.
-Sometimes grid charging is used for the customers household load.
-In this situation you can be even better off - the normal 28.3c/kWh import rate is discounted by a further 19.8c/kWh.
+Sometimes grid charging is used to power your home.
+In this situation you are even better off – you are using energy that you have been credited to import.

 What happens during times of grid outage?